twiddlingbits/twr-wasm/docs/api/api-typescript.md

 - You can use the attribute  `stdio` to set stdio.
 - You can use the attribute `stderr` to set stderr
 - You can use the attribute `std2d` to set the default 2D Drawing Surfaces -- used by [twr-wasm 2D APIs.](../api/api-c-d2d.md)
 - all other attribute names are available for your consoles.
+Use this to access consoles in C/C++ beyond (or instead of) stdio, etc.

 Alternately, you can specify `stdio` and `std2d` directly as module attributes (outside of `io`) as a shortcut (see above).